jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 test_too_hot_open_door_timer_set
 *********************************************************************************

-the :ref:`truth table` for the Microwave is
+the :ref:`truth table` for the elevator is

 =============  ==============  =================  ===========
 door           timer           start button       output